-Individuals designated by the Employer as "Hourly Employees" working in full-time employment for at least 35 hours or more per week, as well as any other individual employed by the employer and working at a 50% or more appointment percentage.
-Such individuals must complete any required waiting period for plan coverage (if applicable) and must submit any required application for health plan coverage on a form that is acceptable to the employer.
+Individuals designated by the employer as "Hourly Employees" working in full-time or part-time employment for at least 30 hours or more per week.
+Individuals employed by the employer and working at a 50% or more appointment percentage are also considered to be eligible employees.
+All eligible employees must complete any required waiting period for plan coverage (if applicable) and must submit any required application for health plan coverage on a form that is acceptable to the employer.

 - With respect to dependents: - We do offer coverage.
 Eligible dependents are: - 1.
 The employee's legal spouse.
 However, spouses working in full-time employment with other available employer-based coverage are generally not eligible to enroll for coverage under the plan. - 2.
 The employee's natural child, stepchild, legally adopted child, or a child placed with the employee for adoption (age limits apply). - 3.
 A child who has been placed under the legal guardianship of the employee and is considered a "dependent" of the employee for tax exemption purposes under Section 152 of the Internal Revenue Code of 1986, as amended (age limits apply). - 4.
 A child for whom the employee is obligated to provide medical care coverage under an order or judgment of a court of competent jurisdiction and could be considered a "dependent" of the employee for tax exemption purposes under Section 152 of the Internal Revenue Code of 1986, as amended (age limits apply). - 5.
-A child for whom the employee is obligated to provide medical coverage under a Qualified Medical Child Support Order (age limits apply).

-If checked, this coverage meets the minimum-value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.
+A child for whom the employee is obligated to provide medical coverage under a Qualified Medical Child Support Order (age limits apply). - We do not offer coverage. - If checked, this coverage meets the minimum-value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.